Azure/c-util/devdoc/waiter.md

 ## Overview

 `waiter` is a module that allows the user to move data asynchronously from producer to consumer without having to block the thread.

+Consumers call `waiter_register_notification` to register a `NOTIFICATION_CALLBACK` function to be called when data becomes available.

+Producers call `waiter_notify` to notify the waiter that data is available.

+`waiter_register_notification` and `waiter_notify` can be called from different threads in any order.

 ## Exposed API
 ```c